dynamoose/dynamoose/Readme.md

 #### query.filter(filter)

-Set the atribulte on which to filter.
+Set the attribute on which to filter.

 #### query.and()